-We met PlanetMark at a trade convention called "edie live" more or less by chance as they were doing free clinics and together we hashed out the start of our journey.
-We initially set a 5% year on year reduction target but felt that this would not bring our emissions down quick enough and spurred on we accelerate the target to 2030 whilst expanding to include scope 3.
+We met PlanetMark at a trade convention called "Edie live" more or less by chance as they were doing free clinics and together we hashed out the start of our journey.
+We initially set a 5% year-on-year reduction target but felt that this would not bring our emissions down quickly enough and so we spurred on to accelerate the target to 2030 whilst expanding to include scope 3.

 Thinking differently about the supply chain is critical - the old way of doing things is not sustainable.
-Next day deliveries, just-in-time ordering models etc. are hyper reliant of vehicles which, as recently noted, are only as reliable as accessibility to the goods, fuel, and employees.
-That network is fragile and easily exposed so approaching the ordering of goods from a view of what do you need, and can you do what it is with what you have or, if not, locally, is going to yield financial and sustainable benefits.
+For example, next-day deliveries and just-in-time ordering models are hyper-reliant on vehicles which, as recently noted, are only as reliable as accessibility to the goods, fuel, and employees.
+That network is fragile and easily exposed.
+Therefore, it is essential to approach the ordering of goods from a view of what you need and ask yourself if you can do what it is with what you already have, or if not, do it locally.
+Each measure you take is going to yield financial and sustainable benefits.

 My main advice to anyone in this space is not to wait - there is a range of anxiety around the data requirements, chasing suppliers and internal departments etc. etc. but it is far better to start and then work on improving your systems and data capture as you move through the years.